Sam Broussard

 1 5 1 1

 As a student, I will tell you that viewing chords as numbers will aid you in understanding relationships.
 It will help you the very first day in class.
-In Europe they use the “do - re - mi” nonsense syllables, which is not helpful in my opinion because eventually you must learn numbers – numbers are used to describe the relationships between notes (intervals).
+In Europe they use the “do - re - mi” nonsense syllables, which is not helpful in my opinion because eventually you must learn numbers – numbers are used to describe the relationships between notes (such relationships and the notes themselves are called intervals).
 They are used exclusively when your knowledge is stretched to include more sophisticated chord alterations, i.e, someone tells you to add a suspended fourth on your chord.
 If it’s a C chord, you count to the 4th, F, and add that note somewhere in the chord.
 If someone asks you to make a C9th chord, you count from C as 1, start over after G, and you will find that a D note is the ninth of a C chord.
 And on and on.
 There is much more to know, but this is how the number system works on a basic level, and it works very, very well.
 Many musicians don’t use the number system, but in folk music, which has – in general – very basic and formulaic chord progressions, this system is the fastest way to keep a book of the songs you know.
-If you’re memorizing songs, fine, but you can still write them down now, forget them later, then when you want it again you glance at a piece of paper in your guitar case.
+If you’re memorizing songs, fine, but you can still write them down now, forget them later, then when you want them again you just glance at a piece of paper in your guitar case.
 And it’s highly useful when hanging with people who play better than you, which is definitely what you want to do.

 AHEM.
 THE F CHORD, AND HOW TO EVALUATE YOURSELF HONESTLY BEFORE CHOOSING THE LEVEL OF YOUR CLASS

 The F chord is difficult on the guitar for beginners, but you must learn it.
-I can help you make it clean, but you should think twice about taking my class if you can’t make an F chord using all 6 strings.
-AND you should be able to move from any chord to any other chord that you know quickly, at least all the open chords – which you should know.
+I can help you make it clean, but you should think twice about taking my class if you can’t make an F chord using all 6 strings – especially if you want to play Cajun music.
+AND you should be able to move from any chord to any other chord that you know quickly, at least all the open chords – which you should alsoknow.
 It’s hard to make any progress learning songs without those two skills.
 You can avoid making the F chord by using a capo, because it’s possible to learn most Cajun songs that way without ever having to finger an F chord, but you won’t be able to make that “chunky” rhythm style sound right with open chords and without barr or thumb chords – and you’ll never be officially out of the “beginner” level.
 (I do know a woman who avoids many barr chords and gets away with it – although the bass notes are missed – but she’s exceptional and you may not be.)
 I don’t care if you make a barr F or if you catch the low bass note with your thumb.
 I don’t care if I don’t hear the high E string; t’s the low note of an F chord that needs to be heard.
 That little 4-string cheating F chord won’t cut it.

 Get a private teacher, take a few lessons, get the basics down and practice every day until your muscles memorize the shapes.
 And know the basics of the number system.
 Then our class will be a hell of a lot more fun, and your money will have been spent well.
 I don’t mean this to be intimidating.
-But if you come to my class as at least a high beginner – as I’m recommending – rather than low beginner, the other students will be grateful that my own time wasn’t taken away from them by my helping you get a grip on things that they’ve already learned.
+But if you come to my class as at least a high beginner – as I’m recommending – rather than low beginner, the other students will be grateful that my own time wasn’t taken away from them by my helping you get a grip on things they’ve already learned.
 Learn these things – numbers, barr or thumb F and all open chords – for their sake; they will all know at least two of these things.
 And for my sake also, because I don’t like students getting mad at me.

 All-level classes are hard, and I will always try to get an assistant to help me with low beginners, but but I may not have the luck.
+In place of that, if camp scheduling and administration allows it I will give individual lessons to all students in my spare time.
+It's what I would want.